totem/fleet-py/README.md

-# Fleet Scheduler
+# Fleet Client

 Provide a simple to use Python library for [Fleet](https://github.com/coreos/fleet).
-The scheduler is a direct port of the scheduler from [deis](https://github.com/deis/deis) project.
-Modifications to original library:
+Some of the code and idea has been taken from the from [deis](https://github.com/deis/deis) project.
-* Support for Python 3
-* Can be used as independent library
-* Ability to customize log templates, register template and job template

 ## Development Status
 This library is currently under development.

 ## Requirements
-* Python 3.4+
+* Python 2.7 with fabric
-* fleetctl v0.5.0+ (In future this will not be a mandatory requirement)

 ### Generating Documentation